-If you’re like almost 90% of motorists, you have some auto insurance to cover you, your passengers, other motorists, and your personal property in the event of an accident.
-That’s a good thing, too, because the vast majority of us get into a car accident at some point in our lives.
+If you’re like almost 90% of motorists, you have some auto insurance to cover you, your passengers, other motorists, and your personal property in the event of an accident, which is important because the vast majority of people get into a car accident at some point in their lives.
 In fact, by one industry estimate, drivers average a collision claim every 17.9 years.

-Furthermore, most drivers are required to carry at least some sort of car insurance.
 Auto liability insurance, which covers bodily injury and property damage when you’re at fault for an accident, is required in every state except New Hampshire, according to the Insurance Information Institute.
-States set their own minimum liability limits and requirements for insurance verification.

 What Is Uninsured Motorist Coverage?

-- Uninsured Motorist Bodily Injury Coverage covers medical expenses, lost wages, and pain and suffering for you and anyone else in your vehicle at the time of the accident.
+- Uninsured motorist bodily injury coverage applies to medical expenses, lost wages, and pain and suffering for you and anyone else in your vehicle at the time of the accident.
 It may also cover the gap between the other driver’s liability insurance and your costs.
 DMV.org reports that this type of uninsured motorist coverage typically comes with a split limit, meaning that coverage amounts vary depending on whether the claim is per person or per accident — for example, $15,000 per person or $30,000 per accident.
 Motorists can also opt to purchase a combined single limit policy, which pays out a set amount per accident.

 Do I Need Uninsured Motorist Coverage?